petros-d/docs/enterprise/custom-oauth.md

 :::info

 You can also pass your auth configurations as environment variables in the Houston section of your `config.yaml` file.
-If you choose to configure your installation this way, set the following variables in the `astronomer.houston.env` list instead of updating your `config.yaml` file:
+If you choose to configure your installation this way, set the following variables in the `astronomer.houston.env` list instead of setting values in `astronomer.auth`:

 ```yaml
 # Replace <idp-provider> with OKTA, AUTH0, or CUSTOM